Who is United Consumers, Inc.?

 Your Rights When Dealing with United Consumers, Inc.

 There are strict regulations about what a third-party collection agency can and cannot do in the United States.
 For example, the FDCPA prevents the use of abusive or deceptive tactics to collect any debt, regardless of whether you actually owe it.
-In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
+In addition, it provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular:

 - United Consumers, Inc. may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - United Consumers, Inc. must be honest about who they are and what they are attempting to do.
 They must notify you that they are a debt collection agency both orally and in writing.